Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

 ------------------------

-Rather than defining a case for each command in our system, let's consider what a command *needs* in other to function like a command^[The analogy might be a bit strained at this point, but it seems to me like this alternative way of thinking might be thought of as a "sum of products" soltuion.
+Rather than defining a case for each command in our system, let's consider what a command *needs* in other to function like a command^[The analogy might be a bit strained at this point, but it seems to me like this alternative way of thinking might be thought of as a "sum of products" solution.
 I attempted to try to work this out formally as an isomorphism between the two solutions, but was not able to say anything concrete (at least for this example).
 Perhaps there is a more advanced analysis that could be done here to say something more meaningful!].

 ```kotlin
 interface ReplCommand<A> {